What is Code Complexity? Why it Matters and How to Measure it?

 1. Cyclomatic complexity or McGabe Complexity

 The most popular way to measure code complexity is Cyclomatic complexity develop by Thomas J. McCabe, Sr. in 1976.
-In fact, it comes in-built in many code editors like VSCode, linters like jslinter, flake8 and IDEs like IntelliJ.
+In fact, it comes in-built in many code editors like VS Code, linters like jslinter, flake8 and IDEs like IntelliJ.
 Cyclomatic Complexity or McGabe complexity, named after its creator, is a measure of the linearly independent paths in a section/module.
 McGabe suggests the cyclomatic complexity be less than 10 for most cases, meaning a score above 10 is enough cause to refactor the code.

 Code complexity - Scale of 1-10-infinity

-To calculate the cyclomatic complexity of a program, its best to draw the control-flow graph and use the formula:
+To calculate the cyclomatic complexity of a program, it's best to draw the control-flow graph and use the formula:

 M = E − N + P